MWRobertson/TTRPGContent/TEMPLATE_NewTrap/README.md

 # TEMPLATE-NewTrap

-This template is used to generate notes for everyone's favorite dungeon mechanic - traps.
+This template is used to generate notes for everyone's favorite dungeon detail - traps.

 ## Setup